haoranpb/vitepress-tailwind-documentation/docs/extracting-components.md

 By creating a single source of truth for a template, you can keep using utility classes without any of the maintenance burden created by duplicating the same classes in multiple places.

-<TipGood>Create a template partial or JavaScript component</TipGood>
+Create a template partial or JavaScript component

 ```html
 <!-- In use -->